redbadger/crux/docs/src/part-3/middleware.md

 The `Operation` impl connects them so that Crux knows a `RandomNumberRequest` produces a `RandomNumber`.

-This one is written by hand and declares no request kind, which is still fine — an operation with no declared kind takes whichever `Command` constructor the call site uses.
+This one is written by hand and declares no operation kind, which is still fine — an operation with no declared kind takes whichever `Command` constructor the call site uses.
 If you'd rather pin it down, `#[derive(Operation)]` with `#[operation(request, output = RandomNumber)]` does the same job and additionally